 Grout powder, which is mainly comprised of Portland cement, should have the consistency of all-purpose flour and be free of clumps or lumps.
-The mixture is highly sensitive to moisture exposure, which is why it is typically enclosed in an airtight plastic bag inside the container or bag in which it is packaged.
-If the grout has any clumps in it, it has likely been exposed to moisture and will not set up properly.
-Discard any grout mix that is not free-flowing and powdery.
+The mixture is highly sensitive to moisture exposure, which is why it's typically enclosed in an airtight plastic bag inside the container or bag in which it's packaged.
+If the grout has any clumps in it, it has likely been exposed to moisture and won't set up properly.
+Discard any grout mix that isn't free-flowing and powdery.

 Tips and Hints